jvineis/DEEP-CORE-cazyme-analysis/README.md

     anvi-export-gene-calls -c assembly-dbs/s_${SAMPLE}.db -o assembly-dbs/s_${SAMPLE}-prodigal.txt --gene-caller prodigal

 and in the third line applys 'x_convert-anvio-prodigal-hits-to-faa.py' to the text output files and converts them to faa files so that their format is friendly for comparison with the CAZY database.
+Sumbit the bash script with all of these lines using the command:

+    sbatch x_run-CAZY.shx

+Once this has finished running, we will start a new session and activate the hmmer tool using:

+    conda activate hmmer

+and add the following code to use hmmer, running the script with all other lines except the following commented out.
+Hmmer is a tool used for sequence alignments

+    hmmscan --domtblout x_ANVIO-assembly-dbs/s_${SAMPLE}-cazy-out.dm /work/jennifer.bowen/DBs/CAZY/dbCAN-fam-HMMs.txt x_ANVIO-assembly-dbs/s_${SAMPLE}-prodigal.faa > x_ANVIO-assembly-dbs/s_${SAMPLE}-cazy.out